palmerr23/ESP32-DCLOAD/source_v2/Load_Touch_xTask2/readme.md

 * Use "Arduino Runs On Core 0" and "Events Run On Core 1".
 Running both on the same CPU results in lost ADS ADC interrupts.

 Known to work with ESP32-WROOM DOWD2.
 Should work with WROVER as GPIO 16/17 are not required.

-Do not use ESP32-S3 DevkitCs as the pin number differ.
+Do not use ESP32-S3 DevkitCs as the GPIO to pin number allocations differ.